 - Emphasizing the negative

 In the first column you write down your “ANT”.
 That stands for “automatic negative thought.
-This step represents the first step of processing which is increasing the awareness of the disruptive thought.
+This step represents the first step of stimulating neuroplasticity, which is increasing the awareness of the disruptive thought.

-In the second column, he has you write down the “error in thinking” that the thought represents.
-As you analyze the thought and see the effect it is having on your peace of mind, it diminishes the power of the thought.
-It is one way of detaching from the thought.
+Then you write down the “error in thinking” that the thought represents in the second column.
+As you categorize the thought and understand the effect it has on your peace of mind, it separates you from it.

-In the third column you then write down the more rational thought.
+In the third column you write down the more rational thought.
 The more specific you are the better.
-It is important to write the thought for the reasons we have already covered.
 This is the phase of burning a new circuit.